whymarrh/aba-lookup/module/Maps/README.md

 From Google's documentation:

 > The Google Distance Matrix API is a service that provides travel distance and time for a matrix of origins and destinations.
-The information returned is based on the recommended route between start and end points, as calculated by the Google Maps API, and consists of rows containing `duration` and `distance values` for each pair.
+The information returned is based on the recommended route between start and end points, as calculated by the Google Maps API, and consists of rows containing `duration` and `distance` values for each pair.

-Given an array of origin addresses and an array of destinations, each with lengths greater than one, the matrix can be computed as shown:
+Given an array of origin addresses and an array of destinations, each with counts greater than one, the matrix can be computed as shown:

     $origins = ['First place', 'Second place', 'Third place', 'Fourth place'];
     $destinations = ['First place', '2nd place', '3rd place'];
-    $matrix = $api->computeDistanceMatrix($origins, $destinations);
+    $matrix = $api->calculateDistanceMatrix($origins, $destinations);

-The resulting object, `$matrix` in the above snippet, is a two dimensional array with the first indicies being the origins, each containing the distances<sup>*</sup> to the destination addresses in the order the destination addresses were provided.
+The resulting object, `$matrix` in the above snippet, is a two dimensional array with the first indices being the appropriate origin index, each containing the distances to the destination addresses in the order the destination addresses were provided.
+For example, `$matrix[1][2]` would contain the distance value for 'Second Place' to '3rd Place'.

-<sup>*</sup> The distance value is determined my Google Maps' recommeded route from origin to destination.
-To have the matrix contain the duration instead of the distance, pass `Maps\DistanceMatrix\Api::DURATION` as a 3rd argument to the `calculateMatrix` function.
+The distance value is determined my Google Maps' recommeded route from origin to destination, and is in kilometers.
+To have the matrix contain the duration in seconds instead of the distance, pass `Maps\DistanceMatrix\Api::DURATION` as a 3rd argument to the `calculateDistanceMatrix` function.

 Additional notes: